How to Build an Automated Invoice Processing System Using LeapOCR

 - A new template in LeapOCR

-- Reusing the same Python processing infrastructure you just built
+- The same Python processing infrastructure you built

-You now have all the core pieces of an automated invoice processing system:
+You now have the core components of an automated invoice processing system:

-- A schema or template that tells LeapOCR what to extract
+- A schema or template telling LeapOCR what to extract

 - A Python async service that submits invoices, waits for results, and deletes jobs

-- Validation logic to separate easy cases from edge cases
+- Validation logic to separate straightforward cases from edge cases

 - A path to sync data into your accounting or ERP tools

-- Wire this into your actual ingestion path (email, uploads, storage)
+- Connect this to your actual ingestion path (email, uploads, storage)

-- Iterate on your schemas/templates as you see more real invoices
+- Iterate on schemas/templates as you process more real invoices

-For more details on models, options, and advanced patterns, check docs.leapocr.com and the LeapOCR Python SDK examples.
-If you’re integrating in multiple languages, pair this with the TypeScript SDK guide so your team can speak the same “document data” language everywhere.
+For complete documentation on models, options, and advanced patterns, see docs.leapocr.com and the LeapOCR Python SDK examples.
+If you’re integrating across multiple languages, combine this with the TypeScript SDK guide to maintain consistent document data structures across your stack.